Thomas Spencer (businessman): Marks & Spencer

 The running of the business was split between Spencer, who managed the office and warehouse, and Marks, who continued to run the market stalls.
 Spencer had developed some important contacts while working for Isaac Dewhirst and these allowed him to get the best prices for goods by dealing directly with the manufacturers.

 In 1903, Marks & Spencer became a limited company: Spencer retired later that year.

 Personal life

-Spencer met and married Agnes Spencer Whitfield at St Saviour, Cross Green, Leeds, in 1892.
+Spencer met and married Agnes Spencer, née Whitfield, at St Saviour, Cross Green, Leeds, in 1892.
 Whitfield was born in the village of Marton, now a part of Middlesbrough.
 Together they had a son named Thomas Spencer Jr.

 Spencer died on 25 July 1905, in Whittington, Staffordshire.
 His wife continued to fund charitable work such as the Church of St Agnes in Easterside, Middlesbrough, after his death, and died in 1959, now buried in the graveyard of St Cuthbert's Parish Church in Marton.